 Stationary concession stands have fixed locations, and you're able to store and use more equipment.
 Mobile stands made for short-range use can include a home location where the food is cooked before it's added to the cart, which typically contains a holding unit.
 And for long-range mobility, concession trailers can utilize countertop warming equipment and undercounter storage powered via gas or generators to create a compact kitchen.
 When it comes to earning money, stationary kitchens will almost always have the highest output and foot traffic for short bursts of big profits.
 Conversely, mobile businesses will operate on lower profits stretched out over a substantially longer period of time.

 The most profitable business model depends on where you operate.
-Sports-centric cities with big stadiums can bring in a goldmine, but hand carts in decentralized towns with lots of sidewalk service can be just as profitable.
+Sports-centric cities with big stadiums can bring in a goldmine, but handcarts in decentralized towns with lots of sidewalk service can be just as profitable.
 In some major cities, like New York, there's not necessarily a right or wrong answer — it boils down to matters of preference and competition.
 Whatever you choose, consider using mobile points of sale systems to provide greater flexibility.

 For the majority of concession businesses, food storage will be one of the biggest obstacles.
 You'll need to purchase some sort of food holding and warming equipment in order for your business to function.
-If you're operating a stationary business, you'll be able to enjoy most of the same equipment that a conventional commercial kitchen uses, including full sized refrigerators, holding cabinets, and beer taps (if you're licensed for alcohol sales).
+If you're operating a stationary business, you'll be able to enjoy most of the same equipment that a conventional commercial kitchen uses, including full-sized refrigerators, holding cabinets, and beer taps (if you're licensed for alcohol sales).
 One potential drawback to this model is that if you don't have the space available to most commercial kitchens, your workspace can quickly become cramped and overheated with all of the machinery.
 If that's the case, you could have better luck picking out undercounter or half height models of the equipment that you need.

 Trailers and other event-oriented concession stands have the benefits of hauling small kitchens with them on the road.
 However, while this model combines the benefits of stationary businesses and short-range carts, it also combines their major downsides.
 Trailers are great when they're laid out well with the proper power supplies and equipment.
 They are not great, however, when they're crowded or understocked, both of which are possibilities during high-traffic times like county fairs or sporting events.
 Planning the perfect trailer means striking a balance between holding pre-cooked food, preparing raw food, and having large enough quantities of both while still providing enough space for employees to move.
 Extra space is especially important in these businesses where employees are close to one another in a confined, hot space.
 And, if you do spring for a trailer, don't forget about all of the restraining equipment you'll need to buy to keep your kitchen from moving around as you're transporting it.